SveSop/nvidia-libs/README.md

 # NVIDIA Libs

-Release: 0.7.8
+Release: 0.7.10
-Requires nVidia proprietary driver branch 510+ for best compatibility with OptiX and CUDA.
+Recommended nVidia proprietary driver branch 525+ for best compatibility with OptiX and CUDA.
+OBS: Some CUDA functions are not 100% supported, and MAY fail on older drivers!

 Library contains:
 nvapi (dxvk-nvapi)